 “Teachers use lots of different teaching approaches, including group work, discussion, practical work, and I really enjoy the mixture of learning methods”

 Preparing for university and college admissions

-We have a college counselor who works with the students throughout years 12 and 13 to prepare them thoroughly for entry in to universities and colleges throughout the world.
+We partner with our sister school The British International School of Houston to offer college counseling for students in years 12 and 13 to thoroughly prepare them for entry in to universities and colleges throughout the world.
 Our college counselor has extensive knowledge of the entry requirements and procedures for private and public US and Canadian schools and the different requirements of the UK and European universities.